marilynwaldman/mapboxgl-jupyter/README.md

-# Install mapboxgl jupyter on on AWS
+# Install mapboxgl jupyter  on AWS

 ## ssh to your  aws instance